 It seems like an eternity ago now, but just before the lock-down, we had the Hornswood Ladies College (my daughter’s wonderful school) parents-meet-teachers night.

-Being Hornswood, nearly every mum or dad there was dressed in a suit or something equally as nice.
-I drove with another parent, “Bolschy” (his poker call-sign) who’s a great mate of mine.
-We’d come from home, so we were both dressed in thongs, T-shirts and shorts.
+Being Hornswood (the mythical little suburbs snuggled between Hornsby and Chatswood), nearly every mum or dad there was dressed in a suit or something equally as nice.
+I drove with another parent, “Bolschy” (his poker call-sign) who’s a great mate of mine, both wearing thongs, T-shirts and shorts.
 A tad underdressed.

 I’ve always relied heavily on the fact that one overweight yobbo in a big crowd, just blends into the background.
 But when there’s two, in a sea of expensive attire, we stood out like a Trump-fake-tan and laughed when we saw our reflection in the glass of the entry door.